Ravi Shastri

-Ravishankar Jayadritha Shastri (born 27 May 1962) is the former head coach of the India national cricket team, a cricket commentator and former captain of Indian Cricket Team.
+Ravishankar Jayadritha Shastri (born 27 May 1962) is an Indian cricket commentator, former professional cricketer and former head coach of the India national cricket team.
 As a player, he played for the India national cricket team between 1981 and 1992 in both Test matches and One Day Internationals.
 Although he started his career as a left arm spin bowler, he later transformed into a batting all-rounder.
+Shastri was a member of the Indian team that won the 1983 Cricket World Cup.
+He won the C. K. Nayudu Lifetime Achievement Award at the Indian cricket team annual award show NAMAN in 2024.

-As a cricketer, Shastri was essentially defensive with his trademark "chapati shot" (a flick off the pads), but he could raise his strike rate when required.
+As a cricketer, Shastri was essentially defensive with his trademark "chapati" (a flick off the pads), but he could raise his strike rate when required.
 Due to his above-average height (he stood 6' 3" tall) and an upright stance, he had a limited number of shots against fast bowling, but was able to put the lofted shot to good use against spin bowling.
 Ravi played either as an opening batsman or in the middle order.

 The highlight of his career was when he was elected Champion of Champions in the World Championship of Cricket in Australia in 1985.
 In the same season, on 10 January 1985, he equaled West Indian Garry Sobers's record of hitting six sixes in an over in first class cricket.
 He was regarded as a potential captain, but his image outside cricket, injuries and tendency to lose form at crucial times meant that he captained India in only one Test match.

 In domestic cricket, he played for Bombay and led them to the Ranji Trophy title in his final year of playing.
 He also played four seasons of county cricket for Glamorgan.
 He was forced to retire aged 31 due to a recurring knee injury.
 He has done commentary on behalf of BCCI in the matches that India play.
 In 2014, he became the director of Indian cricket team for a period of eight months from India's tour of England until the 2015 World Cup.
 On 13 July 2017, he was appointed as the head coach of Indian cricket team.
 On 16 August 2019, he was re-appointed as the head coach of the senior men's Indian team and remained in charge until the 2021 ICC T20 World Cup.